ssbc/handbook.scuttlebutt.nz/principles.md

 - %P3/ysGuvI9m4qCacXK+svHzoyMI4uJcymYOKAszJbiM=.sha256

-> @yorkshire-moose we also use it to figure out what it means to have decentralized communication medium.
+> ... what it means to have decentralized communication medium.
 >
 > Many of the concepts we have for thinking about this stuff are inadequate,
 > for example, you asked about your "account".
 On a normal website, your account is just a record in a database which says if you know a password, you can post as that account.
 Before computers, you might have joined a club and "signed up" in the club's membership registry (a book).
 Because computers where first sold to military, then large corporations.
 Of course computers are about accounting.